 WHALES & DOLPHINS LIVING IN THE SOUTH-WEST COAST OF TENERIFE

-The Southern coast of Tenerife is a priviledged place in the world oceans for whale & dolphin watching in their own home environment.
+The Southern coast of Tenerife is a privileged place in the world oceans for whale & dolphin watching in their own home environment.
 The reason being is that Tenerife is home to resident Short Finned Pilot Whales and also Bottlenose dolphins.
 The South Coast also forms part of the migration for another 21 different species of whales and dolphins, including the Blue Whale to the Orcas.